 Erica Jacobs-Perkins, violin

-Erica Jacobs-Perkins, a Montreal-based violinist, challenges diverse audiences to form enduring relationships with classical music.
+Erica Jacobs-Perkins, a Montreal-area violinist, challenges diverse audiences to form enduring relationships with classical music.
 As a member of the Civic Orchestra of Chicago, the Cygnus Trio, and the former TARDIS quartet, she has interacted with audiences in high schools, cafes, community centers, hospitals, metro stations, and shelters.
 She has also had the privilege of performing in more well-known and conventional venues, such as the Chicago Cultural Center, Chicago Symphony Center, Kodak Hall in Rochester, El Teatro Nacional de El Salvador, and in Smetana Hall as part of the Prague Proms Festival.
 Diversity of performance location is a cornerstone in her mission to deepen the socially transformative possibilities of classical music.
 Also integral to this mission is her enthusiasm for new music; she participated in the 2016 Ear Taxi Festival in Chicago with world premieres of Eliza Brown’s A Soundwalk with Resi and Drew Baker’s Nox.
 As a member of the Cygnus Trio, she was involved in commissioning Charles Zoll to write AMALGAM and premiered pieces by composers Patrick Walker and Karalyn Schubring in the 2017 fresh, inc. festival.

 Erica began her violin studies at the Hochstein School of Music (Rochester, NY) with Julie Stout and continued with Virginia Wensel, Denise Lupien, Felicia Moye, and Janet Sung.
 Erica holds a B.Mus. and a B.A. in English literature from McGill University and a M.Mus. from DePaul University.

 Erica plays on an 1830 Didier Nicolas violin.